 RITS facilitates liquidity management for banks by enabling them to exercise control over the settlement of payments.
 Banks may control the priority for settlement given to payments and manage access to liquidity by setting a sub-limit on their ESAs to quarantine funds for priority payments.
 Payments may be managed via RITS or via the RITS Automated Information Facility (AIF), which automates credit and liquidity messaging instructions between RITS and banks' internal payments systems via the SWIFT network.

 Banks must have sufficient funds in their ESAs to ensure that their own payments and those of their customers are able to proceed throughout the day.

-There are two main sources of liquidity: overnight ESA balances and intra-day reciprocal purchase agreements (repos) with the Reserve Bank, called RBA Repos.
-Banks can obtain ESA funds intra-day by selling eligible securities, held in Austraclear, to the Reserve Bank under an intra-day RBA Repo.
-There is no interest cost for this facility.
+There are two main sources of liquidity: overnight ESA balances and reciprocal purchase agreements (repos) with the Reserve Bank, called RBA Repos.
+Banks can obtain ESA funds by selling eligible securities, held in Austraclear, to the Reserve Bank under an RBA Repo.

 In addition, RITS has been designed to use available liquidity efficiently through the use of a centralised ‘System Queue’, an ‘Auto-offset’ facility and a ‘Targeted Bilateral Offset’ facility.